His name is often erroneously spelled as Gus

 On that day, Kouwenhoven briefly appeared in court.
 The magistrate again decided

 to postpone the case.
-Court proceedings will resume on February 27, 2018.
+Court proceedings resumed on February 27, 2018.
+However,

 Will Guus Kouwenhoven await the final decision of the Cape Town Magistrate Court